mnemnion/loon/clua/notes/syntax.md

 ###The Hash Modifier

 The `#` character, in general, modifies the following form.

+`#{}` produces a set.
+Unlike a table, a set does not require paired forms within the region.

+`#[]` produces a ring.
+A ring is a vector, with a zero element, which may be indexed modulo its length.

-An example is `#{ forms }`, which produces a set, and does not require paired elements. `#_` causes the following form to be parsed and immediately discarded.
+`#_` causes the following form to be parsed and immediately discarded.

 The Clua reader may not currently be extended by the runtime to use the `#` modifier.
 At least not legally.
 But that doesn't matter because of